Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Methods

-Since we do not know $\concept$ before running the test (e.g. human study or expensive simulation pipeline), we instead use a cheaper (and less accurate) method to approximate $\concept$ for the purposes of sampling.
-In particular, we use SigLIP \cite{zhai2023sigmoid} to predict $\concept^{siglip}$.
-Thus, our final sampling distribution $q$ is:
+Since we do not know $\concept$ before running the test (i.e. through human study or computationally expensive model), we instead use a cheaper (and less accurate) method to approximate $\concept$ for the purposes of sampling.
+In particular, we use the SigLIP \cite{zhai2023sigmoid} model to predict $\concept$, which we denote as $\concept^{siglip}$.
+This gives us the $q^{siglip}$ sampling distribution: